KarimAED/karimaed.github.io/_posts/2022-03-03-post-iquhack.md

   overlay_image: /assets/images/iquhack_banner.jpeg
   og_image: /assets/images/iquhack_banner.jpeg
 ---

-How to hack a quantum computer and make a game out of it.
+Cheating at BlackJack with a quantum computer.

 # Setting the Stage
 When I was selected for MIT's annual quantum hackathon iQuHack 2022,